Menu

 Summary

-You built a customer support agent with five components: a classifier, a knowledge base search, a response generator, an escalation handler, and a logger.
-The conditional routing makes it smart — it responds to simple queries automatically but escalates complex or emotional cases to humans.
+You built a customer support agent with five moving parts: a classifier, a knowledge base search, a response generator, an escalation handler, and a logger.
+The conditional routing makes it smart — it handles simple queries on its own but sends tricky or heated cases to a human.

-The key pattern to remember: design your graph around business decisions, not just LLM calls.
-The routing function, the escalation criteria, the tone mapping — these are business rules expressed as code.
-They’re testable, auditable, and don’t depend on LLM behavior.
+Here is the key takeaway: build your graph around business decisions, not just LLM calls.
+The routing function, the escalation rules, the tone mapping — those are business rules turned into code.
+They are testable, easy to audit, and they do not depend on the LLM behaving a certain way.

 Practice: Add a feedback collection node